Hubertformin/electron-pos-printer/README.md

    preview: false,               // Preview in window or print
    width: '170px',               //  width of content body
    margin: '0 0 0 0',            // margin of content body
+   copies: 1,                    // Number of copies to print
    printerName: 'XP-80C',        // printerName: string, check it at webContent.getPrinters()
    timeOutPerLine: 400
 }